Airtel India: VoLTE

 On 3 November 2016, The Economic Times reported that Airtel had awarded a ₹4.02 billion (US$60 million) contract to Nokia to implement Voice over LTE (VoLTE) technology on the operator's network nationwide.
 Airtel had previously awarded a smaller contract to Nokia for trial of VoLTE technology in select circles in early 2016.
 Airtel subscribers would be able to place VoLTE calls in areas covered by LTE.
 If LTE was not available in the area, the call will fall back to 3G or 2G.

 5G

+Airtel operates a 5G network running in NSA mode and runs on bands n78 and n258.

 Jan 2021 - Demonstrated live 5G network at Hyderabad, India.

 Feb 2021 - Announced partnership with Qualcomm to develop Open-RAN based 5G network.

 July 2021 - Airtel and Intel announce collaboration to accelerate 5G in India.

 August 2022 - Airtel signed agreement deal with Nokia, Samsung & Ericsson for 5G services.

-October 2022 - On 1st October, 2022, Bharti Airtel launched 5G services in 8 cities in India.
+October 2022 - On 1 October 2022, Bharti Airtel launched 5G services in 8 cities in India.

-Network

 Spectrum frequency holding summary

 Airtel India owns spectrum in 850 MHz, 900 MHz, 1800 MHz, 2100 MHz, 2300 MHz, 3500 MHz and 26 GHz bands across the country.